car-r/astro-pickleball/src/pages/blog/best-pickleball-paddles-2023.md

 ---
 layout: '../../layouts/BlogPostLayout.astro'
-title: "Best pickleball paddles for 2026 (rec player guide)"
+title: "Best pickleball paddles we tested in 2023"
-description: "A rec player guide to choosing a pickleball paddle.
-Written for 2.5–4.0 players looking for gear that helps win more rec and tournament points."
+description: "Archive of pickleball paddles we tested in 2023.
+Historical rec-player picks from that year — not current 2026 rankings.
+See the living 2026 guide for how we shop today."
 pubDate: "Nov 2 2022"
-updatedDate: "Sep 2 2026"
 heroImage: "/images/best-pickleball-paddles-2023.jpg"
-featured: true
+featured: false
 readTime: '3'
 draft: false
 tags:
   - "review"
 ---

+This is an archive of the pickleball paddles we tested in 2023.
+These were our rec-player picks that year — they are not current 2026 rankings.
+For the living rec-player guide, see [Best pickleball paddles for 2026](/blog/best-pickleball-paddles-2026).

-Are you a 2.5–4.0 rec player shopping for a pickleball paddle?
-This guide covers paddles we have tested so you can choose gear that helps you win more rec and tournament points.
+Are you in the market for a new pickleball paddle?
+This post covers the paddles we tested and recommended in 2023.
+Whether you were a beginner or an experienced player, we took skill level and budget into account.

-Individual paddle reviews on this list were last tested in 2022–2023.
-We will update this hub as paddles are retested.
-It is not a new 2026 ranking and does not add untested models.
-For the original roundup from that testing year, see the [2023 paddle archive](/blog/best-pickleball-paddles-2023).

-## Our top pickleball paddle picks
+## Our Top Pickleball Paddle Picks for 2023

 - **Best Overall Pickleball Paddle:** <a target="_blank" href="https://joolausa.com/ben-johns-hyperion-cfs-16-swift-pickleball-paddle/">JOOLA Hyperion CFS 16 Swift Pickleball Paddle</a>
 - **Best Budget Pickleball Paddle:** <a target="_blank" href="https://www.selkirk.com/collections/paddles/products/slk-halo?variant=39964829253734">Selkirk SLK Halo Control XL</a>
-- **Best Pickleball Paddle for Spin:** <a target="_blank" href="https://www.selkirk.com/products/vanguard-air-invikta?variant=39774039375974">Selkirk Vanguard Power Air Invikta</a>
+- **Best Pickleball Paddle for Spin:** <a target="_blank" href="https://www.selkirk.com/products/vanguard-air-invikta?variant=39774039375974">Selkirk Vangaurd Power Air Invikta</a>
 - **Best Pickleball Paddle for Power:** <a target="_blank" href="https://joolausa.com/solaire-cfs-14-swift-pickleball-paddle/">JOOLA Solaire CFS 14 Swift Pickleball Paddle</a>
 - **Best Pickleball Paddle for Beginners:** <a target="_blank" href="https://www.head.com/en_US/radical-elite-226032.html">HEAD Radical Elite Pickleball Paddle</a>
 - **Best Pickleball Paddle for Intermediate Players:** <a target="_blank" href="https://www.selkirk.com/products/slk-halo?_pos=1&_sid=23de3ad54&_ss=r&variant=39964829188198">Selkirk SLK Halo XL Power</a>